BoDonkey/tribal-drum-game/Scripts/character-creation-script.md

 > "I am the season of fullness, of vibrant energy and boundless light.
 My power is that of vitality and transformation.
 Those who hear my call bring warmth to the coldest places.
 They find paths where others see only obstacles."

 **Gameplay Preview:**
-*Brief vision shows the player character using light manipulation, moving with enhanced speed, and communicating with summer haldi spirits.*
+*Brief vision shows the player character using light manipulation, moving with enhanced speed, and communicating with summer veridian spirits.*

 **If Selected:**
 - Starting Region: Summer Plains